 Types of Aid

-These scholarships are given to select entering undergraduate students of exceptional academic ability and/or talent, regardless of their financial need.
+This scholarship is given to select entering undergraduate students of exceptional academic ability and/or talent, regardless of their financial need.
 The awards are in recognition of superior academic achievement with the expectation of continuing pursuit of academic excellence.
-All incoming students are automatically considered for President's, school-based, and ALANA Scholarships; no special application is necessary.
-ALANA Scholarship recipients must be members of an underrepresented group.

-ALANA, President's, and school-based scholarship amounts vary depending upon the date attendance began.
-For the 2013-2014 academic year President's Scholarships are $18,000.
-ALANA scholarships range from $2,000 to $3,000.
-All these merit awards may be renewed annually for the duration of the student's undergraduate study as long as the student maintains full-time enrollment, a minimum cumulative GPA of 3.00, and satisfactory progress toward a degree.
-A review of each student's academic performance is conducted by the Office of Student Financial Services before approval for
+Ithaca College Scholarship amounts vary depending upon the date attendance began.
+All the awards may be renewed annually for the duration of the student's undergraduate study as long as the student maintains full-time enrollment and satisfactory progress toward a degree.
+A review of each student's academic performance is conducted by the Office of Student Financial Services before approval for renewal.

 Ithaca College Merit Scholarship